World Cup 2018 Facts

 Brazil are amongst many pundits’ tips and predictions for the 2018 tournament and they can claim to be the only nation who have participated in every single World Cup since its inception in 1930.
 They’ve also won the event five times and netted the most goals in the history of the competition.
 Italy and Germany are the two teams who have competed in all but two stagings of the event with neither of the European powerhouses playing in the first World Cup held in Uruguay.

 It took Italy 44 years to regain their crown.
 They wrapped up their second successive title in 1938 but they weren’t able to make it a hat-trick until 1982.
+And now they’ll have to wait until 2022 for another chance to take Cup, after failing to qualify for Russia 2018.
+This is the first time in 60 years that the Azzurri didn’t qualify to a World Cup.

 Not all interesting World Cup facts are overwhelmingly positive as Mexico currently hold the record for most defeats in World Cup history whilst South Africa hold the dubious honour of being the only host nation to be eliminated in the group stages of the tournament